This post is also available in: Svenska

 Use a pair of tweezers or a tick picker.
-(I always use tweezers, because I have it at home and they can also be used for other purposes).
-Grasp the tick’s head, close to where it attaches to the skin, and pull straight up.
-That way you often pull out the whole tick!
+(I always use tweezers, because I have them at home and they can also be used for other purposes).
+Grasp the tick, close to where it attaches to the skin, and pull straight up.
+That way you are more likely to pull out the whole tick!

 Is it dangerous if I didn’t pull out the whole tick?

 Sometimes there will be a little bit of the tick left.
-It’s not dangerous.
-Do you think you can get the piece out with your tweezers?
-If so, give it a go.
-Otherwise let it be.
+This is not dangerous.
+If you think you can dislodge that piece with your tweezers, then try.
+But if it’s so small that it doesn’t work, you can just let it be.
 The body will repel the bite itself.

 What diseases can the child get from a tick bite?

-There are two diseases that spread from tick to human in Sweden: Lyme disease and TBE (tick-borne encephalitis).
+There are mainly two diseases that are transmitted from ticks to humans in Sweden: Lyme disease and TBE.
 With Lyme disease, there is antibiotic treatment that works well.
 It is just a matter of getting the child to understand that they have Lyme disease and it needs to be treated with antibiotics.

 As for TBE, there is no specific treatment.
 Unfortunately, the diesase affects the brain, and children risk symptoms long after the disease has passed.
 There is a vaccine against TBE, but it is not included in the general vaccination program in Sweden.
 Children from the age of one can receive the vaccine.
 Those who say otherwise are ill-educated.
 I think it is a good investment for everyone living in Sweden, to privately vaccinate their child against TBE.
 Possibly with the exception of those of you who live in northern Norrland where there are no ticks, or those who do not travel very much to other parts of Sweden.